-(2) Mr. Nelsen resigned from our Board of Directors in March 2016.
+- (3) Mr. Germano joined our Board of Directors in July 2016. - (4) Mr. Nelsen resigned from our Board of Directors in March 2016.

-In April 2014, our Board of Directors adopted a nonemployee director compensation policy, as amended on March 5, 2015, that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high caliber nonemployee directors.
+In April 2014, our Board of Directors adopted a nonemployee director compensation policy, as amended on March 5, 2015 and on December 15, 2016, that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high caliber nonemployee directors.
+The March 5, 2015 amendment to our nonemployee director compensation policy added a cash retainer for service on the Science and Technology Committee, prior to which there had been none.
+The table below shows the cash retainers our directors are eligible to receive under our current nonemployee director compensation policy, as well as the cash retainers our directors were eligible to receive prior to the December 15, 2016 amendment to the policy.